cozodb/cozo-docs/source/sysops.rst

     Rename stored relation ``<OLD_NAME>`` into ``<NEW_NAME>``.
 Several may be specified, joined by commas.

+.. function:: ::index ...

+    Manage indices.
+See :doc:`stored` for more details.

 .. function:: ::show_triggers <REL_NAME>

     Display triggers associated with the stored relation ``<REL_NAME>``.